apacheignite/documentation/machine-learning-grid/machine-learning.md

 [/block]
 * Locate ML Grid jar in the output directory.

-If needed, refer to `DEVNOTES.txt` in the project root folder and readme files in `ignite-ml` component for more details.
+If needed, refer to `DEVNOTES.txt` in the project's root folder and readme files in the `ignite-ml` component for more details.